wincent/wincent/fig/README.md

 ## Overall structure

+Overall structure remains similar to Ansible, but I made some changes to better reflect the use case here;

 -   Configuration is divided into ["aspects"](../aspects) that contain:
     -   A TypeScript `index.ts` that defines tasks to be executed.
     -   An `aspect.json` file contain metadata, such as a `description` and (optional) `variables`.